bluzi/ngx-bulma/README.md

 * Straightforward APIs that don't confuse developers.
 * Behave as expected across a wide variety of use-cases without bugs.
 * Behavior is well-tested with both unit and integration tests.
-* Customizable within the bounds of the Material Design specification.
+* Customizable within the bounds of Bulma Design specification.
 * Performance cost is minimized.
 * Code is clean and well-documented to serve as an example for Angular devs.

 ## Browser and screen reader support
 NGX-Bulma supports the most recent two versions of all major browsers:
 Chrome (including Android), Firefox, Safari (including iOS), and IE11 / Edge

+## Credit
+We borrowed much of the coding practices from Angular Material.
+As such we want to give credit where credit is due.
+Much of the [CONTRIBUTING.md](https://github.com/bluzi/ngx-bulma/blob/master/CONTRIBUTING.md) file and [README.md](https://github.com/bluzi/ngx-bulma/blob/master/README.md) file are based off of [Angular Material's](https://github.com/angular/material2) CONTRIBUTING.md and README.md